Common Issues

 USB drive not being ejected (USB Protection enabled)

-2. Confirm the station has no authorized person present — USB eject only fires when detection determines the workstation is unattended or accessed by an unauthorized person
+USB_PROTECTIONis enabled for the station's department in the Dashboard - Confirm the station has no authorized person present — USB eject only fires when detection determines the workstation is unattended or accessed by an unauthorized person

-4. On macOS, confirm the USB drive is a storage device — ScreenStop does not eject keyboards, mice, or audio devices
+USB_PROTECTION_ACTIVEentries to confirm the feature is running: - On macOS, confirm the USB drive is a storage device — ScreenStop does not eject keyboards, mice, or audio devices

-1. Confirm PRINT_PROTECTION is enabled for the station's department in the Dashboard
+PRINT_PROTECTIONis enabled for the station's department in the Dashboard - Check the log for

-3. On macOS, confirm CUPS is running:
+PRINT_PROTECTION_ACTIVEentries - On macOS, confirm CUPS is running:

-4. Note: Print Protection cancels jobs that are pending or held.
+- Note: Print Protection cancels jobs that are pending or held.
 Jobs that have already reached the printer cannot be recalled.

 Audit Mode not suppressing locks